ArlenMuc/Blanka-punish-guide/README.md

     Light Ball
         Zonk Knuckle Lv2(Hold Punch for more than 5 seconds)

+    Stand Block Light Ball
+        microwalk MK Ruffian Kick(236+MK) (The microwalk has to be between 3 and 5 frames)

     Light Ball/Ex Ball
         Ex Zonk Knuckle Lv1(Hold and releas 2 punches)